“We are the last generation that can fight climate change. We have a duty to act” - Ban Ki-moon (former Secretary-General of the United Nations)

 3. Today's rising global temperatures (in the atmosphere and in the oceans) are the result of our increasing industrial emissions from burning fossil fuel since the mid-1700s.
 That is when we began to increase the CO2 content of our global atmosphere, without understanding what the future consequences would be.
 And its getting worse : Since 1978 we have emitted more CO2 than in the total of the previous 236 years.

-5. Climate Science has shown that even if we stopped emitting all CO2 now (which we are not doing) it may then take many centuries or millennia, for global warming to cease, if it ever does.
-Since the end of 2016 the World Meteorological Association have confirmed that 2016 was the hottest year since record-keeping began.
-This means that 15 of the hottest years on record have been in the last 16 years.
-Climate scientists are predicting that our world will continue getting hotter.
+5. The United Nations Intergovernmental Panel on Climate Change (IPCC) has brought together the Climate Science to show that even if we stopped emitting all CO2 now (which we are not doing) it may then take many centuries or millennia, for global warming to cease, if it ever does.
+The World Meteorological Association has confirmed that 2018 was the hottest year since record-keeping began.
+The previous four years also broke the record, so each of the last five years has been the hottest since records began.
+Twenty of the hottest years on record have been in the last 22 years.

-6. According to the U.N.'s Intergovernmental Panel on Climate Change (IPCC), even if we DID stop all emissions immediately we would have to also quickly start removing vast quantities of CO2 from the atmosphere.
+8. According to the U.N.'s Intergovernmental Panel on Climate Change (IPCC), even if we DID stop all emissions immediately we would have to also quickly start removing vast quantities of CO2 from the atmosphere.
 Unfortunately, we do not have methods for doing that, nevermind doing it in credible timescales.
-For millions of years that ecological job was done naturally for planet earth by the many great areas of forest around the world.
+For millions of years that ecological job was done naturally for planet earth by the many great areas of forest around the world and by the oceans.
 But most of these forests have been or are being destroyed - to make more money for people who are already incredibly rich.
+The oceans have been absorbing most of the heat, so the ice in the polar regions is melting fast, coral reefs are bleaching and dying, and the whole oeanic food chain is dying from overheating.

 A SHORT VISIT TO FANTASYLAND...

-7. The idea of removing vast quantities of CO2 from the atmosphere in a credible timescale is a gross fantasy.
-This extremely vague hope is that by removing CO2 we might be able to slow down global warming, then gradually stabilise global temperatures and then start cooling the
+9. The idea that humans can remove vast quantities of CO2 from the atmosphere in a credible timescale is a gross fantasy promoted by the fossil fuel industry and its supporters.
+This vague pretence is that by removing CO2 we might be able to slow down global warming, then gradually stabilise global temperatures and then start cooling the

 ...NOW BACK TO REALITY

-9. We should not rush to lay all the blame on the IPCC - at least they have been trying to raise the profile of the problem and ask for action, unlike most governments, international bodies and corporations
+11. This is not the fault of the IPCC - at least they have been trying to raise the profile of the problem for the past three decades and ask for action, unlike most governments, international bodies and corporations

 who have not reduced emissions.
-Over the past two decades the IPCC has suggested repeatedly that we should be taking urgent action to do this.
+Over the past two decades the IPCC has said repeatedly that we should be taking urgent action to do this.
 But governments and corporations so far have resisted, denied any action is needed, and befuddled their publics.
-In the meantime global warming (still in its early stages) has already triggered several negative 'feedback loops' in our climate to start operating.
+In the meantime global warming (it has barely started, there is still much more to come) has already triggered several negative 'feedback loops' in our climate to start operating.
 These are now well underway and out of our control.
 These are just some of them :

 • the thawing of arctic permafrost is releasing more methane gas - an even worse greenhouse gas than CO2 - into the atmosphere causing more rapid global warming (see 'Methane Burps' below)